 The winders are on the back, no dial holes to drill out

-No chimeblock to mount because the movement comes with bells installed
+No chimeblock to mount because the movement comes with bells on it

-Compact and self contained movement fits into the tightest of places
+Compact movement fits into the tightest of places

 The Hermle 130-627 clock movement